xiaodaw/shell-humanities/_episodes/02-filedir.md

 It turns out that `cd` without an argument will return you to your home directory, which is great if you've gotten lost in your own filesystem.

-Let's try returning to the `data` directory from before.
-Last time, we used three commands, but we can actually string together the list of directories to move to `data` in one step:
+Let's try returning to the `photos` directory from before.
+Last time, we used three commands, but we can actually string together the list of directories to move to `photos` in one step:

 ~~~
-$ cd Desktop/data-shell/data
+$ cd Desktop/humanities_data/photos
 ~~~
 {: .bash}